gpuweb/spirv-execution-env/execution-env.md

 An access is considered explicitly granted only if:

 *   It is a read access to a resource attached for reading to the ExecutionContext
 *   It is a write access to a resource attached for writing to the ExecutionContext

+Typically a WebGPU implementations can make sure that the _App_ can only access resources provided in the ExecutionContext by validating the code in the shader module.
+However this only guarantees that the correct resources are accessed, not that they are accessed in bounds.
+This is an issue because resource accesses are often lowered to pointer arithmetic so out of bounds accesses could result in accesses outside the ExecutionContext.
+For this reason out of bound accesses to resources must be prevented.

+Validating accesses are in bounds at shader module or pipeline creation time isn't possible because it is equivalent to the halting problem.
+Instead WebGPU implementation should make sure out of bounds accesses don't cause accesses outside of the ExecutionContext.
+This will be typically done by instrumenting the generated code, and because of the performance sensitive nature of it, implementation will have a choice in the behavior of each out of bounds access.
+Similarly to OpenGL's `GL_KHR_robust_buffer` access extension out of bounds accesses produces most produce the following behaviors:

+* Be discarded for writes
+* Access any location within the resource for reads and writes
+* Return zero values for reads or (0, 0, 0, X) with X being 0, 1, -1, or extrema for integers, or -0.0, +0.0, -1.0, +1.0 for floating point values
+* Atomics can return undefined values.

+The robust resource access behavior of OpenGL is extended to allow for trapping behavior as well:

+* Cause a trap that immediately stops execution of the shader, and fills all of the shader stage's output with zeroes.

+Additionnally functionality exists to create pointers to values inside resources.
+Creating a pointer for a resource that points to outside the resource could also result in the following behavior:

+* Cause a trap.
+* Defer the out of bounds behavior to when the pointer is dereferenced.
+* Create a pointer to any location within the resource. (this is equivalent to deferring and "access any location" for resource accesses).

+(TODO are there pointers to unsized arrays?
+Could talk about the "sized part of the type if that's the case")

 ## WebGPU Execution Environment Specification for SPIR-V

 ### Introduction